Charlotte Lyne | Child Psychotherapist & Clinical Supervisor our team

 Accreditation and Registration

-• Fully accredited with the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).
+• Accredited Member, Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).

-• Fully accredited with the Irish Association of Play Therapy and Psychotherapy (IAPTP).
+• Accredited Member, Irish Association of Play Therapy and Psychotherapy (IAPTP).

-• Member of the European Association of Integrative Psychotherapy (EAIP).
+• Member, European Association for Integrative Psychotherapy (EAIP).

 • Registered with the Teaching Council of Ireland.